 This is the only organic process known for the decaffeination of coffee.
 So, only the coffee decaffeinated in this way can be called Organic Decaf Coffee.
 This process uses a lot of water and is basically same as that used for decaffeinating tea, i.e. the green coffee beans (roasted ones will not do) are repeatedly soaked in hot water and made to pass through a carbon filter (made of charcoal, which is organic).
-This pulls out the caffeine from the raw beans, but does not harm the flavour, except in the first run, due to the carbon filter.
-This process is organic and can remove above ninety nine percent of the caffeine from the beans if it is repeated several times.
+This pulls out the caffeine from the raw beans but does not harm the flavor, except in the first run, due to the carbon filter.
+This process is organic and can remove above ninety-nine percent of the caffeine from the beans if it is repeated several times.

 This is one of the oldest methods of decaffeinating coffee, which involves treating the coffee beans with salt water and benzene.
 That is why it cannot be called an Organic Process.
-Furthermore, treating the beans with a salt solution and benzene does great damage to their flavour and taste, for obvious reasons.
+Furthermore, treating the beans with a salt solution and benzene does great damage to their flavor and taste, for obvious reasons.

 Note: Check out the above facts carefully if you are buying Organic Decaf Coffee.
 Do not proceed if you are not sure.